yashjakhotiya/blog/_posts/2020-12-20-container-runtimes.md

 # End Notes

 I hope you liked reading this blog post as much as I loved writing it.
-I'll soon update a **large** list of references which can be used for further reading.
+I'll soon update a _large_ list of references which can be used for further reading.
 In the meanwhile, please feel free to follow me on [Twitter](https://twitter.com/yash_jakhotiya) and subscribe to the Blog's [RSS Feed](https://yashjakhotiya.github.io/blog/feed.xml) for further updates.
-For any feedback or suggestions for blog posts, please drop an [email](mailto:mailsforyashj@gmail.com) or DM on Twitter.
+For any **feedback or suggestions for blog posts**, please drop an [email](mailto:mailsforyashj@gmail.com) or DM on Twitter.
 Thanks for reading!